dlancer/django-crispy-contact-form/docs/usage.rst

     ]

 Run ``python manage.py migrate``.
-This creates the appropriate tables in your database that are necessary for operation.
+This will create the appropriate tables in your database that are necessary for application.

+**Note:** captcha related settings only required if you want use captcha in your contact form.

 Multilingual support
 --------------------

 All messages and text strings translatable with standard Django i18n framework.
 Multilingual subjects supported with django-modeltranslation application.
 Default language is English.
-If you want add more languages you should use sync_translation_fields command.
 You may find more information in `django-modeltranslation documentation`_.

 .. _`django-modeltranslation documentation`: https://django-modeltranslation.readthedocs.org/en/latest/